amazing music from noon to nine

-James Maddock has been making honest, soulful, American folk-rock songs since 1999, garnering the respect and sharing the stage with the likes of Bruce Springsteen and Willie Nile, and gathering loyal fans wherever he goes.
+James Maddock has been making honest, soulful, American folk-rock songs since 1999, garnering the respect and sharing the stage with the likes of Bruce Springsteen and Willie Nile.
 This transplant from Leicester, England has produced 6 solo albums, including the award-winning Sunrise On Avenue C, fan favorite Wake Up And Dream, Another Life (title track here), and his latest venture, The Green.

 His work has been featured on Dawson’s Creek, and lauded by everyone from Relix to NPR.
-We’re happy to have him on our Chill Tent Stage.
+We’re happy to welcome James Maddock on our Chill Tent Stage for a special duo acoustic performance.
 SEE MORE JAMES MADDOCK HERE.

 Arc & Stones has a sound that could easily place them in Seattle or L.A., but its roots are right in New York’s Backyard, with connections to Danbury, Pelham, and Thornwood.
 This tight power trio evokes great bands from the hard rock and grunge scenes, with emotional vocals, tasty riffs, and body-swaying beats.